The U.S. immigration process is extremely complicated and many people wonder how far back does USCIS background check go?

 Rather than looking for matches to an individual’s name by entering it into a massive database, an individual at the FBI offices will search each name themselves and examine any matches that are found.
 Since this system is not automated it will also take by far the longest of any of the other background checks.

-For individuals wondering, how long does a fingerprint background check take or how long does an FBI background check take, the FBI fingerprint check and the IBIS check are both completed in less than a week in most cases.
+For individuals wondering, how long a fingerprint background screening takes or how long an FBI background screening takes, the FBI fingerprint check and the IBIS check are both completed in less than a week in most cases.
 However, the Name check can take far longer.

 Officially the check is supposed to take less than a month to complete, but many individuals have reported waiting several months or even multiple years for their check to be completed.